Alirezamnk/BWAS_IPF/README.md

 # BWAS_IPF

+Under construction.

-This repository contains scripts to perform group-structured sparce canonical correlation analysis (gssCCA), as descibed in this pre-print: "This repository contains scripts to perform group-structured sparce canonical correlation analysis (gssCCA), as descibed in this pre-print: "Mapping brain endophenotypes associated with idiopathic pulmonary fibrosis genetic risk".
+This repository contains scripts to perform rain-wide assocaition studies between IPF genetic risks and imaging derived phenotypes (IDPs) as descibed in this paper: "This repository contains scripts to perform group-structured sparce canonical correlation analysis (gssCCA), as descibed in this pre-print: "Mapping brain endophenotypes associated with idiopathic pulmonary fibrosis genetic risk".